snowjs/cli/docs/commands.md

 Removes any traffic redirect rules from `domain`.
 Removes SSL termination with the Let's Encrypt SSL certificate for `domain` (the [default certificate] will be used instead).

-The Let's Encrypt SSL certificate will remain persistented (which is helpful if the domain is added later, and it avoids an unnecessary request for a new certificate: requests are limited by Let's Encrypt [rate limits]).
+The Let's Encrypt SSL certificate will remain persisted (which is helpful if the domain is added later, and it avoids an unnecessary request for a new certificate: requests are limited by Let's Encrypt [rate limits]).
 Traffic from `domain` will redirect to the [default backend].

 ## snow install